brunopostle/ifcmerge/docs/whitepaper.rst

 These Services can be self-hosted using Open Source forges such as Gitea.
 Commercial services such as Github offer guaranteed availability, advanced user management and access control for millions of existing users and organisations.

-Continuous integration triggered by git 'commit hooks' allows problems and status changes to be tracked and reported automatically.
+Continuous integration triggered by 'commit hooks' allows problems and status changes to be tracked and reported automatically.
 Generation of documentation, 2D drawings, schedules etc.. from IFC models can potentially be automated and regenerated automatically for each tagged-release.
 In the future, costings, carbon analysis, thermal, structural analysis, any number of other checks can all be performed for *every commit* - giving short feedback cycles needed when designing complex systems.